 Setting Your Email Marketing Up For Success

-The best place to build your email list is your website.
+The best place to build your email list is your website or by using email finder tool.
 On your website, you can use the help of pop-ups to incentivize visitors to provide you with their email addresses.
 You can do this successfully by following the best email pop up practices such as gamification, timed deployment, A/B testing, and the use of smart CTAs.

 Once you build your email list, all you need is an email service provider to help you go live with your promotions and target the right prospects with irresistible offers.